 This accomplishes two things: It lowers intracellular calcium back to baseline, and secondly, it ensures there is adequate calcium in storage for the next event to happen.
 Please don’t be intimidated by the name.
 Calcium (a mineral) ATP (just means it runs off the energy of ATP) and ase (which just means it is an enzyme.)

 As you can imagine reduced Calcium ATPase levels contribute to a plethora of chronic diseases.
 (In fact, there are over 25,000 scientific research articles that demonstrate the importance of Calcium ATPase to health and disease.)

-Without adequate Calcium ATPase, the body is more susceptible chronic disease such as cancer, obesity, diabetes and dementia, and heart disease.
+Without adequate Calcium ATPase, the body is more susceptible to chronic diseases such as cancer, obesity, diabetes and dementia, and heart disease.

 In my book the Calcium Connection I lay out a Calcium ATPase Max Plan with 4 parts

-- How to reduce exposure to toxins that reduce Calcium ATPase (think mercury, lead, cadmium, fluoride, aluminum, food dyes, food preservatives, bisphenoln (BPA) OTC medications, recreational drugs etc.)
+- How to reduce exposure to toxins that reduce Calcium ATPase (think mercury, lead, cadmium, fluoride, aluminum, food dyes, food preservatives, bisphenols (BPA) OTC medications, recreational drugs, etc.)

 - Eat foods that have one of 5 natural compounds that stimulate Calcium ATPase (I also include delicious recipes!)
 Plus two supplements that I recommend.

 - Exercise: Great news is that HIT, moderate aerobics, and strength training have been shown in research studies to stimulate Ca2+ATPase whatever your age!

 - Manage Stress: I explain how stress affects Calcium ATPase and what you can do about it.

 - Avoid tuna sushi because of its high mercury levels.